gcallah/BookReviews/nisbet.md

 and gives us an overview of his project, and the place of this book in that project.

 Nisbet's story begins with the earliest human communities, based upon kinship and ruled by the tradition, as interpreted by the elders.
-Nisbet keeps this community in mind throughout the book, but does not devote a chapter to it, because this form of community, which was the sole form of human society for the first many tens of thousands of years of our existence, did not produce social philosophers.
-It did not need to, in the same sense that no one needs to offer an explanation of why they are breathing, but only of why they are not breathing: kinship communities are as natural to humans as hive communities are to bees.
+Nisbet keeps this community in mind throughout the book, but does not devote a chapter to it.
+That is because this form of community, which was the sole form of human society for the first many tens of thousands of years of our existence, did not produce social philosophers.
+It did not need to, for the same reason that no one needs to offer an explanation of why they are breathing, but only of why they are not breathing: kinship communities are as natural to humans as hive communities are to bees.